 And it probably lasted maybe 10 to 15 seconds.

-There was enough time for the JTAC to realize that they were being shot at and you called in the AWT to take out the threat.
+There was enough time for the JTAC to realize that they were being shot at.

-From that point we knew that there was a situation occurring that the men were taking fire and we wanted to be let overhead immediately.
+From that point, we knew that there was a situation occurring, that the men were taking fire, and we wanted to be let overhead immediately.

-Unfortunately the JAC um held us off he only wanted the AWT to respond to the event.
+He only wanted the AWT to respond to the event.

 Correct.

-So you're under fire you call an assault helicopters to engage the enemy that is is literally your you're number one order to fly close in air support above one of the most dangerous areas inside of Afghanistan assisting troops with the 70 Army 75th Ranger Regiment that were being fired on by these eight heavily armed Taliban insurgents.
+You call in assault helicopters to engage the enemy that is literally your number one order to fly close in air support above one of the most dangerous areas inside of Afghanistan, assisting troops with the 70 Army 75th Ranger Regiment that were being fired on by these eight heavily armed Taliban insurgents.

 Right.